kimtth/awesome-azure-openai-llm/README.md

 - [Fabric](https://github.com/danielmiessler/fabric): A modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere [Jan 2024]
 - [Anthropic Prompt Library](https://docs.anthropic.com/claude/prompt-library): Anthropic released a Claude 3 AI prompt library [Mar 2024]
 - [Copilot prompts](https://github.com/pnp/copilot-prompts): Examples of prompts for Microsoft Copilot.
 [25 Apr 2024]
+- [In-The-Wild Jailbreak Prompts on LLMs](https://github.com/verazuo/jailbreak_llms): A dataset consists of 15,140 ChatGPT prompts from Reddit, Discord, websites, and open-source datasets (including 1,405 jailbreak prompts).
+Collected from December 2022 to December 2023 [Aug 2023]

 ### **Finetuning & Model Compression**